sliu2013/redbox-movie-rating/README.md

-# redbox-movie-rating
+# redbox/vidangel-movie-rating
-Attach imdb and rotten tomatoes ratings to the movies listed in Redbox
+Attach imdb and rotten tomatoes ratings to the movies listed in Redbox/Vidangel